How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • localized in the groin, on the shoulders and chest, near the anus;

-• rashes are single and have a pale color.
+• the rashes are sporadic and pale in color.

-Left untreated, the disease is the cause of irreversible damage to the internal organs and the brain.
+Left untreated, the disease causes irreversible damage to internal organs and the brain.

 Localization of the rash

-Depending on the location of the rash, the nature of the spread and the form, the rash can indicate both allergic reactions and be a signal of skin diseases.
+Depending on the location of the rash, the nature of its spread and shape, the rash may indicate either allergic reactions, and also be a signal of skin diseases.

 On the face

-This area is difficult to hide, so its defeat with a rash causes the most trouble to the patient.
+This area is difficult to hide, so it is the rash that causes the most trouble for the patient.

 • corticosteroid drugs used in therapy;